enclavewow/enclavewow.github.io/_posts/2024-06-05-zandros-member-spotlight.md

 What’s a hidden talent or party trick you can do?
 : Pretty simple talent i guess but I have met very few people that have been able to do it actually.
 I can fold my tongue back and have it stick like a suction cup for really as long as I want to.

+If you could instantly become an expert in one non-gaming hobby, what would it be?
+: Surfing, I used to live along the coast and went like once to try and surf.
+Even though I did not ever successfully ride a wave, I still had a lot of fun and would love to go more often.

+What's your go-to comfort food?
+Why is it  your comfort food?
+: Simple answer: Nachos.
+And really not all that picky when it come to them either.
+I can deal with them like ballpark style with the plastic cheese or the grate my own cheese and melt it on the oven kind.

+Which movie or TV show character do you relate to the most, and why?
+: Once again not to much deliberation on the answer.
+My wife on a constant reminds of how much I am like Squidward from Spongebob.
+Which, as life has gone on I can't say I disagree.